dappros/ethora-chat-component/useCases.md

 ##Variants of usage:

-1. If You just start the app as it is it will show up as full page 1 room.
+1. If You just start the app as it is it will show up as full page 1 room.<br />
-2. if You want to add it to Your existent app:
+2. if You want to add it to Your existent app:<br />
    a.
 Install all dependencies<br />
    b.
 Import store from roomStore<br />
    c.
 Import ChatRoom from MainComponents<br />